Tornado climatology: Necessary conditions

 Not every thunderstorm, supercell, squall line, or tropical cyclone will produce a tornado.
 Precisely the right atmospheric conditions are required for the formation of even a weak tornado.
 Tornadoes can form in any month when conditions are favorable.
 1,000 or more tornadoes a year are reported in the contiguous United States.
 The high frequency of tornadoes in North America is largely due to geography, as moisture from the Gulf of Mexico is easily advected into the midcontinent with few topographic barriers in the way.
 The Rocky Mountains block Pacific-sourced moisture and buckle the atmospheric flow, forcing the drier air to mid-levels of the troposphere.
 Downsloping winds off the Rockies force the formation of a dry line when the flow aloft is strong, while the Gulf of Mexico fuels abundant low-level moisture.
 This unique topography allows for frequent collisions of warm and cold air, the conditions that breed strong, long-lived storms throughout the year.
 This area extends into Canada, particularly Ontario and the Prairie Provinces.
 Tornadoes can also be triggered by hurricanes, although the tornadoes caused by hurricanes are often much weaker and harder to spot.
 Winter is the least common time for tornadoes to occur, since hurricane activity is virtually non-existent at this time, and it is more difficult for warm, moist maritime tropical air to take over the frigid Arctic air from Canada.
-Winter tornado occurrences are found mostly in the Gulf states and Florida during winter (although there have been some notable exceptions).
+Winter tornado occurrences are found mostly in the Gulf states and Florida (although there have been some notable exceptions).

-South America's tornado corridor region is favorable for tornadoes and severe thunderstorms, due to the large size of the Pampas Plain where the cold, dry air from Patagonia, the Andes, and Antarctica collides with warm, moist air from areas of Brazil, northern Argentina, and Paraguay.
+South America's tornado corridor region is favorable for tornadoes and severe thunderstorms due to the large size of the Pampas Plain where the cold, dry air from Patagonia, the Andes, and Antarctica collides with warm, moist air from areas of Brazil, northern Argentina, and Paraguay.

 Europe has some small "tornado alleys"—probably because of frontal collisions as in the south and east of England, but also because Europe is partitioned by mountain ranges such as the Alps.
-The Po Valley (Pianura Padana) is one of the areas frequented with more tornadoes in the European continent than elsewhere.
-Located in the heart of Europe, between the Alps and the Apennines, the collision between cold and warm air here during the summer months easily permits the growing of very strong thunderstorms.
+The Po Valley (Pianura Padana) is one of the areas that experiences more tornado activity than elsewhere on the European continent.
+Located in the heart of Europe, between the Alps and the Apennines, the collision between cold and warm air here during the summer months easily permits the growth of very strong thunderstorms.
 The most frequent tornadoes occur in the eastern section of the Po Plains.
 Parts of Styria (Steiermark) in Austria may be a tornado alley, and this state has had at least three F3 tornadoes since 1900.
 F3 and perhaps one F4 tornado have also occurred as far north as Finland.